-\The TOEFL (Test of English as a Foreign Language) is required for all applicants whose native language is not English.
-Students must submit an official copy of the TOEFL score to International Student Center.
-The minimum acceptable scores are: 196 computer-based, 70 internet-based or 525 paper-based.
-Delta State's school code for the TOEFL is 1163.
+The TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) is required for all applicants whose native language is not English.
+Students must submit an official copy of the TOEFL or IELTS score to International Student Center.
+The minimum acceptable scores are: TOEFL: 196 computer-based, 70 internet-based or 525 paper-based; or IELTS: 5.5.

-\Certificate of completion of intensive English training at a U.S. college.
+Certificate of completion of intensive English training at a U.S. college.

-\Senior Certificate listing English as the first language.
+Senior Certificate listing English as the first language.

-\Transcript verifying study and degree completion from an accredited U.S. high school or university.
+Transcript verifying study and degree completion from an accredited U.S. high school or university.

 Financial Documentation.
 International students must submit a financial portfolio showing that sufficient financial resources are available to cover the cost of attendance for one year.
-Official bank, income, and investment statements are acceptable documents for the portfolio provided they are dated within six months of enrollment.
-Students and sponsors are also required to submit a declaration of financial support, which is available online on the International Student Services website.
+Official bank, income, and investment statements are accept- able documents for the portfolio provided they are dated within six months of enrollment.
+Students and sponsors are also required to submit a declaration of financial support, available online on the International Student Services website.

 Health Insurance.
 International students are required to participate in the international health insurance plan offered through the University.
 The fee for health insurance is charged per semester and is automatically assessed with tuition and other student fees.
 Enrollment is mandatory unless the student is covered under a health plan offered through a U.S. employer, either as the employee or the dependent of an employee.
-Proof of such coverage must be submitted prior to arrival at Delta State University.
-Students who lose employer provided coverage during the school year must inform the International Student Advisor immediately.
-The international student health insurance program is coordinated through the DSU Student Success Center.
+Proof of such coverage must be submitted prior to arrival at Delta State University and updated at the beginning of each semester of attendance at DSU.
+Students who lose employer provided coverage during the school year must inform International Student Services immediately.